-RQ3A.2 amended: Is CIS reaching the intended population (e.g., high utilizers of emergency services and high costs, those with physical and mental health needs, homeless or at-risk for homelessness)?

-RQ3A.3 amended: How are members who received CIS tenancy and pre-tenancy different from those identified for CIS but do not receive services?
+RQ3A.2 amended: Is CIS reaching the intended population (e.g., high utilizers of emergency services, members with high total cost of care, members with physical and mental health needs, and members experiencing homelessness or who are at-risk for homelessness)?
+RQ3A.3 amended: How are members who received CIS tenancy and pre-tenancy different from those identified for CIS but who do not receive services?